Common Award Management Questions

 OCG must have a proposal on file for all incoming awards before the awards can be processed.
 Work with your Proposal Analyst to create a proposal prior to receiving an award.

 Funds must post by the end date of the project to be considered allowable expenses.
 If an expense is pending or encumbered, it must clear by the project end date to be an allowable expense.

 Federal sponsors typically give us 90 days to invoice for our final payment.

 Industry sponsors and other contract terms do not usually allow this extra invoicing time.
 Industry sponsors have hard stop dates for projects.
 No-Cost Extensions with industry sponsors are not guaranteed.
-When working with industry sponsors, we should have spent as much of the funds as possible before the end date.
+When working with industry sponsors, as much of the funds as possible should be spent before the end date.

-When awards are received that have more than one year of funding, and the funding agency requires prior approval to carry forward funds from one year to the next, we must request a new SpeedType for each year's funding.
+When awards are received that have more than one year of funding, and the funding agency requires prior approval to carry forward funds from one year to the next, a new SpeedType for each year's funding must be requested.
 New SpeedTypes for each year helps to create a cut off for the prior budget period so that the department and/or Principal Investigator cannot post to the previous SpeedType.